Member of the European Parliament, Germany

 In 1998 he was the only foreign artist participating in the first International Ink Painting Biennial of Shenzhen, China and is Honorary Professor of the Chinese Academy Beijing Nationality University since October 2002.

 René Böll’s artistic inspirations stems from prehistoric art, which holds a lot of contemporary relevance, as well as East Asian art or pre-Columbian excavations.
 He cites a great admiration for Goya, Odilon Redon, Turner, Munch and Klee which continues to grow whilst his admiration for other artists diminishes.
 His work is not embracing ideological tenets or goals and does not seek to be “modern” or “trendy”.

 At the moment, René Böll is working on a painting an research project about the "Cilliní on Achill Island".
 Ciliní is the Irish word for a burial ground of unbaptised people, including preterm infants who lost in their fight for life.
 In addition, the artist is preparing his exhibition in the Bonn LVR-Landesmuseum to be displayed in October 2014.

-Christine Strobl is the second mayor of the Bavarian capital Munich.
+Christine Strobl is the third mayor of the Bavarian capital Munich.
 She has two children who attend school.
-She was elected second mayor on 14th December 2005 for the first time, being re-elected on 2nd May 2008.
+She was elected second mayor in December 2005 for the first time, being re-elected in May 2008.
+In 2014, she was elected as 3rd mayor of Munich.
 She is responsible for the committees for social, school and sport, community plus citizen issues and districts.
 In addition, she is the chairwoman of the board of the Munich Zoo Hellabrunn AG and Münchenstift GmbH.